Introduction to asking for payment

 What does it mean to be rude when asking for your payment?

-Part of figuring out how to ask for late payment is learning of how do so in a friendly way.
+Based on our observations, part of figuring out how to ask for late payment is learning how to do so in a friendly way.

 Talking about outstanding payments is never a comfortable conversation to have.
 In some cases, professionals will fail to follow up for fear of being rude.
 So, how do you get over this fear and ask for the compensation you deserve?